Commit to spending one day in Zagreb, Croatia’s lovable capital city, and you just might find yourself enchanted.

 Where to Stay in Zagreb

-When deciding where to stay when spending one day in Zagreb, we recommend choosing a hotel within a comfortable walk of Ban Jelacic and/or St. Mark’s Church–by doing so, you’ll ensure you’re in a good place to reach just about all the best things to do in Zagreb on foot.
+When deciding where to stay when spending one day in Zagreb, we recommend choosing a hotel within a comfortable walk of Ban Jelacic and/or St. Mark’s Church.

-Here are a few well-located properties to consider for your trip to Zagreb.
+Here are a few popular, well-located properties to consider for your trip to Zagreb!

 DTA Zagreb — This popular guesthouse is perfect for those looking for something a step above a hostel, while still visiting Zagreb on a budget.